A Catholic high school tells girls to cover up at prom or get a modesty poncho. It swiftly backtracks

 Mahdi plans to boycott the dance, scheduled for May 12.

-"This whole situation, even that it's arisen, is laughable," he said.
+"This whole situation, the fact that it's arisen, is laughable," he said.

 The issues underlying the policy are anything but, he said.

-"There's an idea that men have the right to impose their world, good or bad, modest or immodest, on women."
+"There's an idea that men have the right to impose their will, good or bad, modest or immodest, on women."

 Students say some girls returned their dresses and went back to look for new ones.
 Others said they would leave the event if they were forced to wear a modesty poncho.

-Note: CORRECTION: This story has been updated to correct quotes from senior Mahdi Charara.